OpenShot

 OpenShot acts as a hub for other open-source tools.
 It tightly integrates with Blender for rendering 3D animated titles (sending Python scripts to Blender's engine) and Inkscape for vector title editing.
 It supports a wide range of formats via FFmpeg, including ProRes, DNxHD, and HEVC.
 The project also offers a Cloud API (AWS/Azure) for enterprise automated video creation, showing its scalability beyond just desktop use.

 Looking toward late 2026, the roadmap emphasizes native Apple Silicon (M-series) support to move away from Rosetta 2 emulation.
-The team is also working on GPU-accelerated decoding for macOS to improve timeline scrubbing performance.
-Experimental features currently in daily builds include AI-assisted captions and object tracking, aiming to catch up with commercial rivals like CapCut.
+The team continues improving GPU-accelerated decoding for macOS to enhance timeline scrubbing performance.
+Experimental features currently in development include AI-assisted captions and object tracking, aiming to catch up with commercial rivals like CapCut.

-OpenShot 3.4 introduces a direct-manipulation workflow for cropping and resizing.
-Instead of typing abstract X/Y coordinates in a properties panel, users can now click the 'Crop' effect or 'Transform' tool to see on-screen handles directly in the Video Preview window.
-You can drag these blue handles to resize, rotate, or crop footage in real-time, similar to Canva or PowerPoint.
+OpenShot's interactive crop and transform tools provide a direct-manipulation workflow for resizing and cropping footage.
+Instead of typing abstract X/Y coordinates in a properties panel, users can click the 'Crop' effect or 'Transform' tool to see on-screen handles directly in the Video Preview window.
+Drag these blue handles to resize, rotate, or crop footage in real-time, similar to Canva or PowerPoint.
 This is particularly useful for picture-in-picture effects where you need to visually place a face-cam overlay into the corner of a gaming video without guessing pixel values.

 The new 'Timing Mode' simplifies speed ramping.
 By right-clicking a clip and selecting 'Time', you can access preset speed adjustments (1/2x, 2x, 4x, etc.) or use the new drag-to-retime feature.
 In this mode, dragging the edge of a clip doesn't trim the footage; instead, it stretches or compresses the playback speed to fit the new duration.
 For example, if you have a 10-second drone shot that needs to fit a 5-second gap, you simply drag the clip edge to the gap's limit, and OpenShot automatically calculates the necessary speed increase.